CDK Cross-Account Resource Example

 Security Considerations

-The cross-account access follows the principle of least privilege Parameters are accessed using IAM roles, not hardcoded credentials CloudFormation stacks can be easily audited for security compliance
+The cross-account access follows the principle of least privilege.
+Parameters are accessed using IAM roles, not hardcoded credentials.
+CloudFormation stacks can be easily audited for security compliance